erkutym1/Jeton-CV-Eval-Engine/README.md

 ## Usage
 1. **Upload CVs**:
-   - Go to `/`, drag and drop or browse for PDF CVs.
+   - Go to `/`, drag and drop or browse for CVs in PDF, DOC, or DOCX formats.
-   - Only PDFs are accepted.
+   - Only these file types are accepted; others will trigger an error message.

 2. **View CVs**:
    - Visit `/cv_files` to list and delete CVs or evaluate one.